Tarrant County District Attorney

-This article explains the mission, structure, and day-to-day work of the Tarrant County Criminal District Attorney, with plain-English guidance for residents, victims, witnesses, defendants, and public officials.
-You’ll learn what the District Attorney (DA) prosecutes, how cases move from arrest to trial, which divisions handle specialized matters, which civil responsibilities the office carries for the county, and how to reach the right place for help or information.
+This article explains the mission, structure, and day-to-day work of the Tarrant County Criminal District Attorney, with general guidance for residents, victims, witnesses, defendants, and public officials.
+It covers what the District Attorney (DA) prosecutes, how cases move from arrest to trial, which divisions handle specialized matters, which civil responsibilities the office carries for the county, and how to reach the appropriate office for information.

 The Tarrant County Criminal District Attorney is the county’s chief prosecutor and the legal representative of the State in criminal cases filed in local courts.
-The office’s published mission emphasizes enhancing public safety through rigorous yet ethical enforcement of both criminal and civil laws, supporting rehabilitation where appropriate, maintaining transparency with the public, and assisting and educating crime victims.
+The office’s published mission emphasizes public safety through ethical enforcement of criminal and civil laws, support for rehabilitation where appropriate, transparency with the public, and assistance and education for crime victims.
 The office is led by Criminal District Attorney Phil Sorrells and is headquartered at the Tim Curry Criminal Justice Center in downtown Fort Worth.

-For an official overview of the office, visit the District Attorney page on the county’s website, which sets out the mission and leadership information and is the best starting point for current announcements, services, and contact details.
-You can also explore deeper background on staffing, caseloads, and the District Attorney’s career path on the county’s About Us section, which explains that more than 45,000 criminal cases are filed each year in Tarrant County and handled by dedicated prosecutors across felony and misdemeanor courts, supported by a 300-plus-member team serving approximately 1.9 million residents.
+For an official overview of the office, visit the District Attorney page on the county’s website, which provides mission and leadership information and serves as the main starting point for current announcements, services, and contact details.
+The county’s About Us section also provides background on staffing, caseloads, and office leadership, noting that more than 45,000 criminal cases are filed each year in Tarrant County and handled by prosecutors and support staff serving approximately 1.9 million residents.

 Learn more from District Attorney